A. O. Smith: History

 By the early 1980s, the Automotive Products unit had manufactured over 100 million passenger car frames, and 50 million truck frames, in Milwaukee, and soon after the company opened its first electric motor assembly operations in Ciudad Juárez and Ciudad Acuña, Mexico.
 In 1990, it developed the first hermetic motor insulation system compatible with R-134a non-ozone-depleting refrigerant.
 In 1995, they acquired Peabody TecTank of Parsons, Kansas, allowing A. O. Smith to enter the bulk dry storage market.
-That same year the company expanded into Asia by entering multiple joint-venture agreements: Smith Fiberglass Products and Harbin Composites Corporation to make fiberglass pipes for China's petroleum industry, and Water Products Company and Yuhan Water Heater to make residential water heaters.
+That same year the company expanded into Asia through joint ventures: Smith Fiberglass Products and Harbin Composites Corporation to make fiberglass pipes for China's petroleum industry, as well as Water Products Company and Yuhan Water Heater to manufacture residential water heaters.
 In 1996, the Water Products division introduced the Cyclone XHE commercial water heater.
 In 1997, after 90 years in the automotive industry, A. O. Smith sold its Automotive Products Company to Tower International.
 In 1997, they acquired UPPCO, Inc., making A. O Smith the world's leading manufacturer of C-frame subfractional horsepower motors.
-In 1998, they acquired General Electric’s domestic compressor motor business, as well as the electric motor division of Magnetek.
+In 1998, they acquired General Electric's domestic compressor motor business, as well as the electric motor division of Magnetek.
 By the end of the decade, Water Products Company had bought out its joint venture partner in Asia, and had opened a plant in Nanjing, China.

 In the 2000s, A. O. Smith made a number of acquisitions, by acquiring State Industries, Inc., and its subsidiary APCOM Inc., Shenzhen Speeda Industrial Co.
 Ltd., and Athens Products, a supplier of hermetic motors for scroll compressor applications, as well as The Changheng Group of Changzhou, China, a manufacturer of fractional horsepower motors for HVAC applications, Taicang Special Motor Company, Ltd., of Suzhou, China, Yueyang Zhongmin Special Electrical Machinery Co.
 Ltd., Lochinvar Corporation, a manufacturer of high efficiency condensing boilers for hot water and hydronic heating applications, and in 2006, GSW Inc. a water heaters manufacturer for the Canadian market, and The American Water Heater Company, the exclusive supplier of water heaters to Lowe's, carrying the Whirlpool brand.
 In 2009, the company entered the water purification industry with a new venture, A. O. Smith (Shanghai) Water Treatment Products Co.
-Ltd. In 2010, A. O. Smith opened a 76,000 square foot residential water heater manufacturing plant in Bengaluru, India, which later expanded to 297000 sq ft operation with expansion to manufacture of water purification products.
-Takagi Industrial Company's North American operations were acquired in 2010..
+Ltd. In 2010, A. O. Smith opened a 76,000 square foot residential water-heater manufacturing plant in Bengaluru, India, which later expanded to 297000 square foot operation with expansion to manufacture of water purification products.
+Takagi Industrial Company's North American operations were acquired in 2010.
 In 2011, A. O. Smith sold its electric motor business to Regal-Beloit.

-On August 8, 2016, A. O.Smith, acquired Austin-based water filtration company Aquasana (previously known as Sun Water Systems) from L' Catterton for $87 Million.
+On August 8, 2016, A. O. Smith, acquired Austin-based water filtration company Aquasana (previously known as Sun Water Systems) from L' Catterton for $87 Million.

-In November 2024, A. O.Smith finalized the acquisition of Pureit, the water purification business of Hindustan Unilever for ₹600 crore.
+In November 2024, A. O. Smith finalized the acquisition of Pureit, the water purification business of Hindustan Unilever for ₹600 crore.